Carmy - Easy Healthy-ish Recipes

 Jump to Recipe - Print Recipe

-Super easy to make and packed with flavour, caramelized onions are onions that have cooked on the stove low and slow, turning golden and sweet.
+Super easy to make and packed with flavor, caramelized onions are onions that have been cooked on the stove low and slow, turning golden and sweet.

-Sweet might be an odd way to describe onions but caramelizing onions give them a delicious deep, rich, and sweet flavor as the natural sugars inside of the onions start the caramelize.
-It takes a while a make but it’s worth the effort.
+Sweet might be an odd way to describe onions, but caramelizing onions gives them a deliciously deep, rich, and sweet flavor as the natural sugars inside of the onions start the caramelize.
+It takes a while a make, but it’s totally worth the effort!

 Ingredients You’ll Need